goodmanjosephd/flowershow/content/references/Want to sell a book or release an album- Better start a TikTok. - Vox.md

 status: To Process
 type: Article
 ---
+# Want to sell a book or release an album- Better start a TikTok. - Vox

 > _The Death of the Artist: How Creators are Struggling to Survive in the Age of Billionaires and Big Tech._